percona/pmm/doc/source/deploy/server/ami.rst

    - PMM should be able to access 3306 on RDS (security group allows)
    - PMM: create user according to https://confluence.percona.com/x/XjkOAQ

-You can run an instance of |pmm.name| hosted at AWS Marketplace.
+You can run an instance of |pmm-server| hosted at AWS Marketplace.
 This method replaces the outdated method where you would have to accessing an AMI (Amazon Machine Image) by using its ID, different for each region.